 Learn more about the fundamental organizational units - project applications and packages, by visiting the Project Applications and Packages page.

 Moving on, every application has its own folder.
-For example, in a newly created Webiny project, by default, you end up with three applications.
+For example, every Webiny project consists of four applications.

 ./apps/admin), and finally, the website (